pivotal/docs-tas-adapter/scaling.md

 For managed clusters that come from public-cloud IaaSes, you generally won't have direct control over how the control plane is provisioned, so you won't be able to scale up control place resources.
-If you are managing your own Kubernetes clusters, you will need to ensure that you have provisioned adequate capacity for the `apiserver` and `etcd` components.
+If you are managing your own Kubernetes clusters, you must ensure you have provisioned adequate capacity for the `apiserver` and `etcd` components.
 See the [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/) as a starting place for understanding production cluster concerns.